sounddrill31/Pixelpulse2-qt-experiments/docs/index.md

   curl -fsSL https://soar.qaidvoid.dev/install.sh | sh
   ```
   - Run the App without installing
-      - The getudev flag tells it to generate and install udev rules into your OS, so that your Adalm1000 is detected without problems.
-It is recommended to run it with that the first time you open it.
     ```bash
-    soar run pixelpulse2 --getudev
+    soar run pixelpulse2 -- --getudev
     ```
+> [!WARNING]
+> Remember to connect your Adalm1000 Board only after the app opens for the first time and udev rules are installed.
   - Install the App
     ```bash
     soar install pixelpulse2
+    ```
-    ``` <!-- Also need to explain adding the bin folder to path -->
+  - Run the App <!-- Also need to explain adding the bin folder to path -->
--->
+    ```bash
+    pixelpulse2 --getudev
+    ```
+> [!NOTE]
+> The getudev flag tells it to generate and install udev rules into your OS, so that your Adalm1000 is detected without problems.
+It is recommended to run it with that the first time you open it.

 #### Manual Method 💪
 ::::: details Show Manual Installation Method
 - Remove Previous versions of the AppImage(Optional, replace with correct path as needed)